Instructions After Surgery

 Suture Removal

-If you notice some increased discomfort 3-4 days after the surgical procedure, you may be feeling the tissues pull against the sutures and dressing as you heal.
+If you notice some increased discomfort three to four days after the surgical procedure, you may be feeling the tissues pull against the sutures and dressing as you heal.
 For your suture removal appointment, you may choose to take some form of pain medication an hour prior to your suture removal appointment to minimize tenderness.
-If you are a patient for whom Antibiotic Pre-Medication is required, take the prescribed antibiotics an hour prior to your suture removal appointment.
+If you required Antibiotic Pre-Medication, take the prescribed antibiotics an hour prior to your suture removal appointment.

-When you have Laser Assisted New Attachment Procedure (LANAP), you will be provided a special set of instructions which will be reviewed with you at the appropriate time.
+Depending on your surgical procedure, you will be provided a special set of written instructions which will be reviewed with you at the appropriate time.